SpinLaunch

 SpinLaunch is a spaceflight technology development company working on mass accelerator technology to move payloads to space.
 As of September 2022, the company has raised US$150 million in funding, with investors including Kleiner Perkins, Google Ventures, Airbus Ventures, ATW Partners, Catapult Ventures, Lauder Partners, John Doerr, and the Byers Family.

 History

 SpinLaunch was founded in 2014 by Jonathan Yaney in Sunnyvale, California.
 The company's headquarters are in Long Beach.
 In 2020 it opened a launch site.
 SpinLaunch continued development of its 140,000 square-foot (13,000 m2) corporate headquarters in Long Beach, and of its flight test facility at Spaceport America in New Mexico.

 In late 2021, SpinLaunch was named one of the "World's Best Employers in the Space Industry" by Everything Space, a recruitment platform specializing in the space industry.

 In March 2022, SpinLaunch was listed as one of the Top 100 Most Influential Companies of 2022 by Time Magazine.
 In April, SpinLaunch received a launch contract from NASA to test a payload.

+In May 2024, SpinLaunch named Chief Operating Officer David Wrenn as Chief Executive Officer, replacing Jonathan Yaney.
+No specific rationale for Yaney's "completed" departure from SpinLaunch was provided.

+In April 2025 after a long hiatus, the company announced a plan to develop a communications satellite constellation called Meridian consisting of 280 satellites, but they would be launched via conventional chemical rockets.
+It was still planning to develop kinetic launch systems and also announced a study to investigate Adak Island, Alaska as a launch site.